M66B/XPrivacyLua/FAQ.md

 * Network operator, MNC
 * Browser user agent string

+Apps having access to the IP address generally have access to the internet and therefore can get your IP address in a simple way, see for example [here](https://www.privateinternetaccess.com/pages/whats-my-ip/).
+Therefore an IP address restriction doesn't make sense.

 You can ask for new restrictions, but you'll need to explain how it would improve your privacy as well.

 See also [question 7](#FAQ7).